Mie Schjøtt-Kristensen

 Mie Schjøtt-Kristensen (born 14 May 1984) is a Danish badminton player.
-She started to playing badminton at aged six in Brylle club Funen.
+She started playing badminton at aged six in Brylle club Funen.
 She moved to train in Copenhagen and join the national team in 2002.
 She was part of the Danish team that won the gold medals at the 2008, 2009 European Mixed Team Championships, and 2008 Women's Team Championships.
 She also won the bronze medal at the 2010 European Championships.
 In June 2011, she decided to quit from the national team.